This Place Rules

 This Place Rules is a 2022 American documentary film directed by Andrew Callaghan in his feature directorial debut.
-It follows Callaghan as he travels across the United States in the months preceding the January 6 attack on the U.S. Capitol.
 The film premiered on HBO on December 30, 2022, and was released on HBO Max the following day.

+Synopsis

+The film follows Callaghan as he travels across the United States in the months preceding the January 6 attack on the U.S. Capitol.

 Production

 Andrew Callaghan is the presenter and co-founder of Channel 5, a digital media company and web channel known for its gonzo journalism and man on the street interviews.
 He first discussed the then-untitled film on a July 2021 episode of the Fear & Malding podcast hosted by Hasan Piker and Will Neff.
+In a later livestream with Piker after the films release, Callaghan revealed that the original title for the film was "America Shits Itself."
+Callaghan also discusses the troubles of selling his film on an episode of the Leftovers podcast in November 2022.
+He says that he worked on the movie for four months and then pitched it for two years.
 In September 2022, HBO acquired the distribution rights for a documentary film directed by Callaghan centering around the January 6 United States Capitol attack.
 A24, Strong Baby Productions, and Abso Lutely Productions were also announced as production companies.
 Segments from the film were shown to those who attended the Channel 5 Live tour in late 2022, during which Callaghan also revealed that it would be titled This Place Rules and released on HBO Max on December 30, 2022.
 The film's first trailer was released on December 8, 2022, confirming the title and premiere date.
 InfoWars host and conspiracy theorist Alex Jones appears in the film.